PaddlePaddle/models/PaddleSpeech/DeepASR/README.md

 ### Introduction
 DeepASR is an acoustic model of a single conv layer and multi-layer stacked LSTMP structure.
 Convolution is used for preliminary feature extraction, and multi-layer LSTMP is used to model the timing relationship, using cross entropy as the loss function.
 [LSTMP](https://arxiv.org/abs/1402.1128) (LSTM with recurrent projection layer) is an extension of the traditional LSTM.
-It adds a mapping layer to the LSTM, maps the hidden layer to the lower dimension and enters to the next time step.
+It adds a projection layer to the LSTM, projecting the hidden layer to the lower dimension and enters to the next time step.
 This structure greatly improves the performance of the LSTM while greatly reducing the parameter size and computational complexity of the LSTM.

 <p align="center">
 <img src="images/lstmp.png" height=240 width=480 hspace='10'/> <br />